Pennsylvania is the up-and-comer in the gambling market, operating casinos, a lottery, and offering both onsite and OTB wagering on horse races.

 Parx Casino is the biggest and most successful of the dozen Pennsylvania casinos.

-It began life as the Keystone Racetrack in 1974, but has transitioned from a pure racetrack, to simulcast house, to a slot parlor known as PhillyPark, and finally settling as Parx in 2008.
+It began life as the Keystone Racetrack in 1974.
+It has since transitioned from a pure racetrack, to simulcast house, to a slot parlor known as PhillyPark, and finally settling as Parx in 2008.

 Its proprietors are Bob Green and Bill Hogwood, both of whom hail from the UK.
 The two men have managed to provide a world-class casino venue.